vakho84/HelloWorld/README.md

 ## Application Structure:
 App with side menu and 5 fragments.
 ### 1) Home Fragment
-A start fragment ....................
+A start fragment contains cards of images loaded from web.</br>
+Card contains
+- image author
+- image
+- favorite status indicator

+Used Libs RetroFit, Glide, Room.

-### 2) Weather Fragment
+### 2) Favorites Fragment
-A fragment with possibility to get actual weather forecast and to update data using pull to refresh.</br>
-Contains data:
-- City
-- Region
+A Favorites fragment contains only  cards of images with favorite status checked Card contains
-- Country
+- image author
-- Wind
+- image
-- Temperature
+- favorite status indicator

-- Weather icon.
+Used Libs RetroFit, Glide, Room.

 ### 3) Gallery Fragment
-A fragment with possibility to load image from internet</br>
+A fragment with possibility to load image from web</br>
 to ImageView by using URL</br>
 Indicates data loading process (flags downloading).

-Used Libs Glide.
+Used Libs RetroFit, Glide.

 ### 4) Weather Fragment
 A fragment with possibility to get actual weather forecast and to update data using pull to refresh.</br>